urql-graphql/urql/docs/basics/vue.md

 ## Mutations

-This guide covers how to send mutations in Vue using `@urql/vue`'s `useMutation` API.
 The `useMutation` function isn't dissimilar from `useQuery` but is triggered manually and accepts only a `DocumentNode` or `string` as an input.